openstack/openstack-ansible/doc/source/developer-docs/quickstart-aio.rst

 * Initial host bootstrap
 * Run playbooks

-If you are building an AIO on a new server, it is recommended you first upgrade all system packages and reboot into the new kernel:
+When building an AIO on a new server, it is recommended that all system packages are upgraded and then reboot into the new kernel:

    .. code-block:: shell-session